On the Existence of Uniformly Most Powerful Bayesian Tests With Application to Non-Central Chi-Squared Tests: Abstract

 \section{Abstract}

-Uniformly most powerful Bayesian tests (UMPBTs) are an objective class of Bayesian hypothesis tests that can be considered the Bayesian counterpart of classical uniformly most powerful tests.
-Unfortunately, UMPBTs have only been exposed for application in one parameter exponential family models.
-The purpose of this article is to describe methodology for deriving UMPBTs for a larger class of tests.
-Specifically, we introduce sufficient conditions for the existence of UMPBTs and propose a unified approach for their derivation.
-An important application of our methodology is the extension of UMPBTs to testing whether the non-centrality parameter of a chi-squared distribution is zero.
+Uniformly most powerful Bayesian tests (UMPBT's) are an objective class of Bayesian hypothesis tests that can be considered the Bayesian counterpart of classical uniformly most powerful tests.
+Because the rejection regions of UMPBT's can be matched to the rejection regions of classical uniformly most powerful tests (UMPTs), UMPBT's provide a mechanism for calibrating Bayesian evidence thresholds, Bayes factors, classical significance levels and p-values.
+The purpose of this article is to expand the application of UMPBT's outside the class of exponential family models.
+Specifically, we introduce sufficient conditions for the existence of UMPBT's and propose a unified approach for their derivation.
+An important application of our methodology is the extension of UMPBT's to testing whether the non-centrality parameter of a chi-squared distribution is zero.
 The resulting tests have broad applicability, providing default alternative hypotheses to compute Bayes factors in, for example, Pearson's chi-squared test for goodness-of-fit, tests of independence in contingency tables, and likelihood ratio, score and Wald tests.
-We close with a brief comparison of our methodology to the Karlin-Rubin theorem.